soavarice/tv-movie-api/README.md

   ]
 }
 ```

+# Known Issues
+The issues are listed in the code with a 'TODO'.
+- No current Issues

 # Versioning
 For transparency and insight into our release cycle, and for striving to maintain backward compatibility, this project will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.